soerenmetje/docker-gitlab-runner/Readme.md

 # Gitlab Runner in Docker

 Run a Gitlab runner inside a Docker container.
-This is especially beneficial to set up specific runners for a single GitLab project or group.
+This is especially beneficial for setting up multiple runners each specific for a single GitLab project or group.

 The runner uses the Docker executor and also has privileged access to Docker on the host.
 This enables the runner to be used for [building and pushing docker images](#bonus-build-and-push-docker-images-in-gitlab-cicd).